sunny4554/MagicMenu/README.md

 # 🌊 NjordMenu — Advanced Among Us Mod Menu

 **NjordMenu** is a multi-functional [BepInEx](https://github.com/BepInEx/BepInEx) mod menu for Among Us, developed by **Meowchelo**.
-Built with the intention of providing ultimate control over your game, it features deep quality-of-life improvements, extensive host privileges, and hilarious trolling utilities.
+Built with the intention of providing ultimate control over your game, it features deep quality-of-life improvements, extensive host privileges, advanced anti-cheat protections, and hilarious trolling utilities.

 ---